 Following the evaluation of the trial bike lane, Councillors agreed at the August 2021 meeting of Pūroro Āmua, the Planning and Environment Committee, to consult with the community on making these changes permanent, extend the bike route and make the area safer for pedestrians.

-We expect to have a draft proposal to share with the community about November.
+We expect to have a draft proposal for permanent improvements to share with the community in March 2023.
 You’ll be able to provide feedback to help fine-tune the proposal before detailed design happens.

-The temporary bike lane will stay in place until permanent improvements are made in mid-2023 at the earliest.
-However, some work already planned for the intersection of Ohiro Road, Cleveland Street and Todman Street will happen sooner.
+The temporary bike lane will stay in place until permanent improvements are made in 2024.
+As well as the bike route plans, the Council is also upgrading the intersection of Ohiro Road, Cleveland Street and Todman Street.

 Permanent changes for bikes on Victoria, Webb and Willis streets are likely to happen as part of Let's Get Wellington Moving's People-friendly City Streets programme.